 If you find yourself in the enviable position of working with a software developer to solve a problem or seize an opportunity, you might discover that listening to them is like listening to someone who speaks a different language.
 It’s kind of true, actually!

 We’re here to take the mystery away and help you understand some of the most common terms you’re likely to hear them say.
-Since agile development is the framework we use, we’ll start with things to help you get the lay of the agile land.
+Since agile/scrum is the framework we use, we’ll start with things to help you get the lay of the agile land.

 is an approach to software development that emphasizes the frequent delivery of working software, quick response to changing requirements, and close collaboration within the team and with the client.
 You might not think that’s all that revolutionary unless you understand how most people did development before.
 That way was called “waterfall.”